-If in Step 2, the IN-CSE receives a valid nodeLink (as an attribute of the <AE> or <remoteCSE> resources) it means that the <node> resource storing the node specific information for this UE exists.
-For a UE hosted ASN/MN, the IN-CSE shall ensure that the hostedCSELink attribute of the corresponding <node> resource contains the resource identifier of the <remoteCSE > resource.
-For a UE hosted ADN, the IN-CSE shall ensure that the hostedAELinks attribute of the corresponding <node> resource contains the resource identifier of the corresponding <node> resource contains the resource includes the resource identifier of all the corresponding <AE > resources.
+If in Step 2, the CSE (SCS) receives a valid nodeLink (as an attribute of the <AE> or <remoteCSE> resources) it means that the <node> resource storing the node specific information for this UE exists.
+For a UE hosted ASN/MN, the CSE (SCS) shall ensure that the hostedCSELink attribute of the corresponding <node> resource contains the resource identifier of the <remoteCSE > resource.
+For a UE hosted ADN, the CSE (SCS) shall ensure that the hostedAELinks attribute of the resource identifier of all the corresponding <AE > resources.

-If in Step 2, the IN-CSE does not receive a valid nodeLink (as an attribute of the $\langle AE \rangle$ or $\langle remoteCSE \rangle$ resources) or the attribute is not present, the IN-CSE shall create a $\langle node \rangle$ resource for this UE.
-The IN-CSE shall populate the nodeLink attribute of the $\langle AE \rangle$ or $\langle remoteCSE \rangle$ resources with the resource identifier of the newly created $\langle node \rangle$ resource.
-For a UE hosted ASN/MN, the IN-CSE shall also populate the hostedCSELink attribute of the $\langle node \rangle$ resource with the resource identifier of the $\langle node \rangle$ resource with the resource identifier of the $\langle node \rangle$ resource that the hostedAELinks attribute of the $\langle node \rangle$ resource includes the resource identifiers of all the corresponding $\langle AE \rangle$ resources.
+If in Step 2, the CSE (SCS) does not receive a valid nodeLink (as an attribute of the <AE> or <remoteCSE> resources) or the attribute is not present, the CSE (SCS) shall create a <node> resource for this UE.
+The CSE (SCS) shall populate the nodeLink attribute of the <AE> or <remoteCSE> resources with the resource identifier of the newly created <node> resource.
+For a UE hosted ASN/MN, the CSE (SCS) shall also populate the hostedCSELink attribute of the <node> resource with the resource identifier of the <remoteCSE> resource.
+For a UE hosted ASN/MN, the CSE (SCS) shall also populate the hostedCSELink attribute of the <node> resource with the resource identifier of the <remoteCSE> resource.
+For a UE hosted ADN, the CSE (SCS) shall ensure that the hostedAELinks attribute of the <node> resource includes the resource identifiers of all the corresponding <AE> resources.

-If the following resources do not exist for this Underlying Network, the IN-CSE may:
+If the following resources do not exist for this underlying 3GPP network, the CSE (SCS) may:

-- create a <schedule> resource as a child of the <node> representing the UE, which represents the communication schedule for the 3GPP Underlying Network where the Attach procedure was completed.
+- create a <schedule> resource as a child of the <node> representing the UE, which represents the communication schedule for the underlying 3GPP network where the Attach procedure was completed.
 While no specific scheduling information is available, the <schedule> may reflect that communications are available continuously.
-The IN-CSE may set the networkCoordinated attribute, based on the UE pre-provisioned information or local policies, to indicate if the schedule should be coordinated with the Underlying Network - create the [activeCmdhPolicy] resource as a child of the <node> resource representing the UE, providing the active communication policies for the 3GPP Underlying Network where the Attach procedure was completed.
-The IN-CSE shall populate the mgmtLink of the active [cmdhNwAccessRule] with a link to the <schedule> resource created for the communication schedule with this Underlying Network.
+The CSE (SCS) may set the networkCoordinated attribute, based on the UE pre-provisioned information or local policies, to indicate if the schedule should be coordinated with the underlying 3GPP network - create the [activeCmdhPolicy] resource as a child of the <node> resource representing the UE, providing the active communication policies for the underlying 3GPP network where the Attach procedure was completed.
+The CSE (SCS) shall populate the mgmtLink of the active [cmdhNwAccessRule] with a link to the <schedule> resource created for the communication schedule with this underlying 3GPP network.